Vishwakbalaji/Power-BI/Start-ups Funding Analysis/Readme.md

 Dashboard URL: https://app.powerbi.com/groups/me/reports/c27e18ce-6225-45ae-a0d4-c400a0795e49?ctid=3ff0d950-c929-40cd-858d-6d3cbab9e019&pbi_source=linkShare

 ## About the data:

+The Dataset consists of 2372 rows and 10 columns

 This dataset has funding information of the Indian startups from January 2015 to August 2017.
 It includes columns with the date funded, the city the startup is based out of, the names of the funders, and the amount invested (in USD).

 # This dashboard explores the analysis of indian startup funding and basically gives answer of following questions :